Graph-Theoretic Framework for Unified Analysis of Observability and Data Injection Attacks in the Smart Grid: Observability Attacks

 Theorem~\ref{theorem:ObservabilityGeneral} can be used to fully characterize observability attacks as follows.
-An observability attack is one in which measurements are removed (i.e. nodes from the right-side of the critical sets - system measurements bipartite graph) such that the maximum matching over the bipartite graph does not include all critical sets (i.e. nodes on the left-side of the critical sets - system measurements bipartite graph), which renders the system unobservable.
-This, as a result, provides a general analytical characterization of observability attacks and enables an analytical prediction of the effect of the removal of a subset of measurements on the observability of the system.
-For example, such characterization allows analytical derivation of various security indices related to observability attacks such as finding the observability attack of lowest cardinality, or finding the minimal set of measurements to remove in addition to a certain measurement to make the system unobservable.
-This, as a result, provides analytical tools which are necessary to further assess the vulnerability of a system against observability attacks as well as derive defense strategies to thwart such attacks.
-Indeed, in what follows, we focus on stealthy data injection attacks -- proving that they are a subset of observability attacks -- and show how our provided analytical characterization of observability attacks enables solutions of various widely-studied stealthy data injection attack problems.
+An observability attack is one in which measurements are removed (i.e. nodes from the right-side of a CS-SMBG) such that any maximum matching over this CS-SMBG would not include at least one critical set (i.e. nodes on the left-side of a CS-SMBG), which renders the system unobservable.
+This applies to any CS-SMBG, that is built from any set of critical sets (containing a critical set for each assigned measurement), that are derived from any original spanning tree $\mathcal{T}$.
+This, as a result, provides a general analytical characterization of observability attacks and enables prediction of the effect of the removal of a subset of measurements on the observability of the system.
+This enables identifying security indices such as the observability attack of lowest cardinality or the minimal set of measurements to remove in addition to a certain measurement to make the system unobservable.
+In what follows, we focus on stealthy data injection attacks -- proving that they are a subset of observability attacks -- and we show how our provided analytical characterization of observability attacks enables analysis of various widely-studied stealthy data injection attack problems.
 To this end, we introduce sets of measurements, dubbed \emph{observability sets}, as follows, which are valuable for the analysis of data injection attacks which ensues.

-\begin{definition} An \emph{observability set} $\mathcal{S}\in\mathcal{M}$, is a set of measurements such that strictly removing $\mathcal{S}$ leads the maximum matching over the critical sets - system measurements bipartite graph not to include a certain critical set. \end{definition}
+\begin{definition} For a CS-SMBG, an \emph{observability set} $\mathcal{S}\in\mathcal{M}$ is a set of measurements such that removing $\mathcal{S}$ leads a maximum matching over this CS-SMBG not to include a certain critical set. \end{definition}

+In this regard, adding any measurement $s\in\mathcal{S}$, which was removed, back to the right-side of this bipartite graph will result in re-including the previously unmatched critical set in this maximum matching.
+In addition, removing all of $\mathcal{S}$ except for one measurement $s\in\mathcal{S}$ will not lead to excluding any critical set from a maximum matching over the CS-SMBG (resulting in a perfect matching).
+We note that multiple observability sets may exist for a CS-SMBG, as the removal of a different set of measurements may lead to the exclusion of a different critical set from a maximum matching over this graph.
+Here, we note that an observability set is associated with the CS-SMBG from which it was derived.
+A different CS-SMBG (resulting from a different set of critical sets, originating from a different original spanning tree) would result in different observability sets.